Lip Liners That Actually Work on Olive Skin

 Quick Heuristics for Olive Skin

-The goal isn’t to find perfectly neutral shades — it’s to find shades that work with the undertone instead of exaggerating it.
+The goal is not to find perfectly neutral shades — it is to find shades that work with the undertone instead of exaggerating it.
+For more guidance on shade selection, see our guide to choosing lip liner colors.